cs0320/notes/book/src/success-in-0320/success-in-0320.md

 #### What's Wrong?

-* Assemble your knowledge.
-Write *no more than* two sentences for each question:
+Assemble your knowledge.
+Write no more than two sentences for each question:
-    * What is the _purpose_ of the code you're working on?
+* What is the purpose of the code you're working on?
-    * What _steps_ can you perform to reproduce the bug?
+* What steps can you perform to reproduce the bug?
-    * What is the _expected behavior/result_, and what is the unexpected _actual behavior/result_?
+* What is the expected behavior/result, and what is the unexpected actual behavior/result?
-    * _Why_ do you expect the result that you expect?
+* Why do you expect the result that you expect?
-* Describe how you think the system operates as it approaches the unexpected actual result.
-Write your description as a series of steps.
-Use no more than one or two sentences for each step, but each step should be testable as a hypothesis about how the system works.

 Let's give it a try.
-* I'm working on a method that finds the most common item in a list.
+> I'm working on a method that finds the most common item in a list.
-* I can reproduce the bug by running the test suite for the `Student` class.
+> I can reproduce the bug by running the test suite for the `Student` class.
 The failing test creates a `Student` instance with an empty list, and then invokes the most-common method.
-* I expected this test to pass.
+> I expected this test to pass.
 I made the code objectively better, so tests shouldn't be failing.

+#### Tell the Story

+Now describe how you think the system operates as it approaches the unexpected actual result.
+Write your description as a series of steps.
+Use no more than one or two sentences for each step, but each step should be testable as a hypothesis about how the system works.

-* The student is created, and its `todos` field contains a reference to that empty list.
+> The student is created, and its `todos` field contains a reference to that empty list.
 Then the method is called, the empty-list check is hit, my exception gets thrown, and the test should pass.

 #### Localization

 Confirm each step in your description is accurate.
 Use any reasonable means (e.g., print statements or a debugger).
-The first step where the program behaves unexpectedly is a *possible location* for the original bug.
+The **first step** where the program behaves unexpectedly is a *possible* location for the original bug.
 More commonly, it contains the call site for the actual buggy code.
-Record this location, along with the expected and actual behavior.

-* I see the student is created, and I know the method is called because I added a `println` to check.
+> I see the student is created, and I know the method is called because I added a `println` to check.
-* I see my exception is being returned, because I added a `println` to check.*
+> I see my exception is being returned, because I added a `println` to check.*
+> But an exception is not the same as `null`.

 Notice how this process is leading us to the problem: that an exception being thrown is not the same as returning `null`.
 This is a pretty simple bug, but the process of _narrowing your attention_ through experiments is a professional technique that works even in enormous enterprise systems.

-The debugging recipe has some additional prompts, mostly about what to do if you've found the location of the problem, more or less, but aren't sure how to move on from there.
-We'll follow the recipe in class several more times this semester!

 **We expect you to follow the recipe, especially during collab section.
 If you were my debugging partner, my answers to those questions may have pointed you directly to the problem!**